Wagga Wagga: Culture

 The Museum of the Riverina was established in 1967 by the Wagga Wagga and District Historical Society.
 Wagga Wagga City Council took over its operations in the late 1990s and it now operates at two sites.
 The Historic Council Chambers site on the corner of Baylis and Morrow streets in central Wagga, hosts travelling exhibitions and the main site at the Botanic Gardens is home to the main collection including the Wagga Wagga Sporting Hall of Fame.
-The museum also has an important collection of memorabilia about the Tichborne Case, including a set of four rare plaster figurines depicting characters from the trial, a complete set of hard-bound court transcripts and a monumental painting entitled The Tichborne Trial painted in 1874 by Nathan Hughes, which hangs in the city's council chambers.
+The museum has an important collection of memorabilia about the Tichborne Case, including a set of four rare plaster figurines depicting characters from the trial, a complete set of hard-bound court transcripts and a monumental painting entitled The Tichborne Trial painted in 1874 by Nathan Hughes, which hangs in the city's council chambers.

 The Wagga Wagga Jazz Festival was established in 1995 and has featured a range of Australian and international musicians.
 Established in 1976 as the Riverina Trucking Company and renamed in 1983, the Riverina Theatre Company is one of Australia's longest running regional theatre companies and runs a full program of events each year at the Riverina Playhouse, which is located on the banks of the Murrumbidgee River and owned by Charles Sturt University.

-Notable artists and performers from Wagga Wagga include poet Dame Mary Gilmore, who is featured on the Australian 10-dollar note and veteran actor Bill Kerr.
+Notable artists and performers from Wagga Wagga include poet Dame Mary Gilmore, who is featured on the Australian ten-dollar note and veteran actor Bill Kerr.
 Former Yellow Wiggle, Sam Moran, is from Wagga Wagga, having replaced the original Yellow Wiggle, Greg Page, in November 2006.
 The fictional creation of satirist Barry Humphries, Dame Edna Everage was said to have been born in Wagga Wagga.

 Frank Ottenson wrote a song Wagga Wagga about the city in 1942, calling it a 'Riverina paradise'.
 It was recorded by Tom Davidson and his Orchestra.

 Wagga has strong cultural ties with three international sister cities which form part of a twinning program.
-Those sister cities are Leavenworth, Kansas in the United States, which was established in 1962; Nördlingen in Germany, established in 1967; and Kunming in China, mutually established in 1988.
+Wagga's sister cities are Leavenworth, Kansas in the United States, which was established in 1962; Nördlingen in Germany, established in 1967; and Kunming in China, mutually established in 1988.

-In April 2020, The Wagga council voted to cut ties with China's Kunming city, a week later they would vote again joining Kunming as a sister city.
+In April 2020, The Wagga council voted to cut ties with China's Kunming city.
+A week later they voted again, rejoining Kunming as a sister city.